 This class is Dual Credit with Joliet Junior College: CA 106, 2 credits.

-Through this Dual Credit course, students will have the opportunity to earn the Food Handler Certificate and the Foodservice Sanitation Manager Certificate.
+Through this Dual Credit course, students will have the opportunity to earn the Food Handler Certificate, ServSafe Allergen Certification, and the Foodservice Sanitation Manager Certificate.
 Both certifications are offered through ServSafe, which is endorsed by the National Restaurant Association.

 Culinary Arts I

-This course provides students considering a career in the culinary arts and the food service industry with classroom instruction and lab experiences to establish a culinary arts knowledge foundation in order to start developing job-related competencies.
+This course provides students considering a career in the culinary arts and the foodservice industry with classroom instruction and lab experiences to establish a culinary arts knowledge foundation in order to start developing job-related competencies.
 First semester students will start with food safety and sanitation instruction and take the ServSafe Food Handler Certification Test.
-Students will then continue with instruction on knife skill techniques, tools and equipment, measuring and culinary math, standardized recipe analyzation, cake decorating techniques, and baking techniques which focus on quick and yeast breads, cookies, and specialty desserts.
+Students will then continue with instruction on knife skill techniques, tools, and equipment, measuring and culinary math, standardized recipe analysis, cake decorating techniques, and baking techniques which focus on quick and yeast bread, cookies, and specialty desserts.
 Finally, students will participate in the Festival of Trees Gingerbread House Competition.
-Second semester students will start instruction with the ServSafe Food Protection Manager Curriculum and Certification Test.
+Second-semester students will start instruction with the ServSafe Food Protection Manager Curriculum and Certification Test.
 Students will then continue their instruction in the areas of sensory perception (herbs & spices), eggs, soups, pasta, and various cooking methods.
 Culinary Arts I students will also have the opportunity to experience SkillsUSA through labs and possibly competitions at the regional/state/national level.
 Guest speakers, field trips, and job shadowing events will also enhance the culinary curriculum.
-Finally, students will also get to participate in various catering events to promote real food industry based experience.
+Finally, students will also get to participate in various catering events to promote real food industry-based experiences.

 Culinary Arts II

-This course provides students with leadership opportunities who are considering a career in the culinary arts and the food service industry.
-Advanced classroom instruction and lab experiences will allow students to develop specific job-related competencies in the areas of safety and sanitation, knife skills, tools and equipment, measuring and culinary math, standardized recipe analyzation, cake decorating techniques, as well as baking and cooking techniques.
-Students will also have additional instruction in cakes, pies, specialty desserts, garde manger, sandwiches & hors d ’oeuvres, fruits and vegetables, sous vide and various other cooking methods, careers, and restaurant and personal professionalisms such as mock interviews and internships.
-Students will have the opportunity to participate in the BACC Catering Company that includes planning menus, selecting food, supervising food preparation, developing pricing strategies, ordering food, and maintaining safety and sanitation, while mastering operation of all food preparation equipment.
+This course provides students with leadership opportunities who are considering a career in the culinary arts and the foodservice industry.
+Advanced classroom instruction and lab experiences will allow students to develop specific job-related competencies in the areas of safety and sanitation, knife skills, tools, and equipment, measuring and culinary math, standardized recipe analysis, cake decorating techniques, as well as baking and cooking techniques.
+Students will also have additional instruction in cakes, pies, specialty desserts, Garde manger, sandwiches & hor's d ’oeuvres, fruits and vegetables, sous vide, and various other cooking methods, careers, and restaurant and personal professionalisms such as mock interviews and internships.
+Students will have the opportunity to participate in the BACC Catering Company that includes planning menus, selecting food, supervising food preparation, developing pricing strategies, ordering food, and maintaining safety and sanitation, while mastering the operation of all food preparation equipment.
 Guest speakers, field trips, and job shadowing events will also enhance the culinary curriculum.
 Finally, students will participate in the Festival of Trees Gingerbread House Competition, as well as have the opportunity to experience SkillsUSA through labs and possibly competitions at the regional/state/national level.

 - Banquet Chef